daveremy/AZT_2025/scripts/README.md

 ## Changelog Automation

 ### update_changelog.sh
 This script automatically updates the changelog whenever you make a commit.
-It is integrated with Git's pre-commit hook system to capture all changes.
+It is integrated with Git's prepare-commit-msg hook system to capture all changes.

 #### Features
 - Automatically adds every commit to the changelog